aditikhare007/AI_Research_Junction_Aditi_Khare/README.md

 6. **GPQA** - Proposes a graduate-level Google-proof QA benchmark consisting of 448 multiple-choice questions written by domain experts in biology, physics, and chemistry; the strongest GPT-4 based baseline achieves 39% accuracy; this benchmark offers scalable oversight experiments that can help obtain reliable and truthful information from modern AI systems that surpass human capabilities-https://arxiv.org/abs/2311.12022
 7. **Chain-of-Thought Reasoning to Language Agents** - summary of CoT reasoning, foundational mechanics underpinning CoT techniques, and their application to language agent frameworks.-https://arxiv.org/abs/2311.11797
 8. **GAIA** - a benchmark for general AI assistants consisting of real-world questions that require a set of fundamental abilities such as reasoning, multimodal handling, web browsing, and generally tool-use proficiency; shows that human respondents obtain 92% vs. 15% for GPT-4 equipped with plugins-https://arxiv.org/abs/2311.12983.
-9. **Chain-of-Note** - Approach to improve the robustness and reliability of retrieval-augmented language models in facing noisy, irrelevant documents and in handling unknown scenarios; CoN generates sequential reading notes for the retrieved documents, enabling an evaluation of their relevance to the given question and integrating this information to formulate the final answer; CoN significantly outperforms standard retrieval-augmented language models and achieves an average improvement of +7.9 in EM score given entirely noisy retrieved documents and +10.5 in rejection rates for real-time questions that fall outside the pre-training knowledge scope-https://arxiv.org/abs/2311.09210.
 10. **LLMs for Scientific Discovery** - Explores the impact of large language models-particularly GPT-4, across various scientific fields including drug discovery, biology, and computational chemistry; assesses GPT-4's understanding of complex scientific concepts, its problem-solving capabilities, and its potential to advance scientific research through expert-driven case assessments and benchmark testing-https://arxiv.org/abs/2311.07361
 11.**Fine-Tuning LLMs for Factuality** - Fine-tunes language model for factuality without requiring human labeling; it learns from automatically generated factuality preference rankings and targets open-ended generation settings- it significantly improves the factuality of Llama-2 on held-out topics compared with RLHF or decoding strategies targeted at factuality-https://arxiv.org/abs/2311.08401.
 12.**Contrastive CoT Prompting**-Proposes a contrastive chain of thought method to enhance language model reasoning; the approach provides both valid and invalid reasoning demonstrations, to guide the model to reason step-by-step while reducing reasoning mistakes; also proposes an automatic method to construct contrastive demonstrations and demonstrates improvements over CoT promptiing-https://arxiv.org/abs/2311.09277.